mike-french/triex/README.md

 The result is failure (false) if either:
 - the string is not consumed, and there is no onward path
 - the string is consumed, but the last visited node is not a terminal node

+`dump` returns structure informtion for the node processes and edge transitions in the trie.
+The nodes and edges can be reconstructed into the tree state machine.
+(TODO - GraphViz DOT conversion and rendering).
+The dump traversal starts from the root.
+Each node returns its info, then propagates the `dump` message to all its child processes along outgoing edges.
+The traversal manages the current prefix match.
+The spawning api function collates all the returned info and keeps a count of how many nodes have yet to report.

 ## Install